vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

         * Click Create
 * Click on "Run job now"

-### Project 4 -- execute a script on remote server.
+### Project 4 -- execute an existing  script on remote server.

 * On remote server, make script
 ```